 Aston University Engineering Academy – Global Pioneers in 360-degree Video for Teacher Recruitment, Retention and Professional Development

-This week Aston University Engineering Academy (AUEA) became the first school in the world to install discreet, always-on 360-degree cameras in every one of its 28 classrooms.
-AUEA sets itself out to be different from [...]
+This week Aston University Engineering Academy (AUEA) became the first school in the world to install discreet, always-on 360-degree cameras in every one of its 28 classrooms - a step closer to becoming a [...]

 Money’s too tight to mention.
-So it’s vital that we spend what we have on what really matters to a school – improving teaching and learning.
-But it’s easier to say this than to do [...]
+So it’s vital that we spend what we have on what really matters to a school – improving teaching and learning and CPD.
+But it’s easier to say this than [...]